FrancoisBouyssou/FrancoisBouyssou/README.md

 - I have started working as support with interaction with users and their issues.
 - Next, I was C++/Qt and Python developer
 - And then, I granted more responsability in my team as QA and support leader
-- This experiences gave me a global vision of the dev life cycle
+- This experiences gave me a global vision of the dev workflow

 - You can contact me directly on LinkedIn 📫